Hai Kun-class submarine: Construction

-According to a report by a Ma Wen-Chun to the Korean Mission in Taipei on 3 January 2024, former Daewoo Shipbuilding & Marine Engineering's submarine designers, who are under investigation by South Korean police for leaking design drawings of Korean DSME-1400 submarines to Taiwan, are participating in submarine development after signing a contract with CSBC.
+According to a report by a Ma Wen-Chun to the Korean Mission in Taipei on 3 January 2024, former Daewoo Shipbuilding & Marine Engineering's (DSME) submarine designers, who are under investigation by South Korean police for leaking design drawings of Korean DSME-1400 submarines to Taiwan, are participating in submarine development after signing a contract with CSBC.
+On 26 December 2025, a South Korean court sentenced former DSME employees to two and a half years in prison after they were found to have illegally leaked submarine torpedo tube and storage design drawings designated as South Korea's national strategic material to Taiwan and used them to develop a Hai Kun-class submarine.

 In February 2024 it was reported that the Hai Kun is set to undergo a crucial phase of its harbor acceptance tests.
 During its harbor acceptance tests no issues were found in regards to the submarine's ability to submerge and surface.

 In May 2024 it was reported that the delivery of the optronic masts destined for the Hai Kun submarine were facing delay.

 In 2024 it was estimated that the seven submarines that are planned to be built in batches after the Hai Kun will cost around 8.74 billion US dollars.

 In June 2025 Hai Kun performed sea trials in the Port of Kaohsiung.
 During these trials it performed autonomous movement under its own power and also tested energy, communication and ventilation systems.
 The Hai Kun will also submerge several times at increasing depths to perform shallow depth testing and gradual depth increase testing.

+On 26 June, the submarine suffered a hydraulic failure while undergoing its second sea trials.
+Hence, the rudder of the boat was left inoperable which meant the submarine could only continue straight ahead.
+Since the issue could not be solved in the sea, a team of personnel took turns to manually move rudder control levers in the stern steering gear room in order to maneuver the submarine back to port.
+Two tugboats accompanying the submarine controlled the bow to prevent collisions.

+On 25 January 2026, Hai Kun sailed out from Kaohsiung Harbor for its sixth sea acceptance test.
+The fifth series of tests were concluded on 28 November last year and has been conducting surface-only tests.
+The November timeline for delivery has already been missed.
+On 29 January, Hai Kun successfully completed its first submerged sea trials.

+Four rounds of diving tests were conducted by 6 February while the fifth dive was conducted on 11 March after departing the Port of Kaohsiung at 8 a.m. local time.
+There multiple delays from the project deadline of November 2025 as well as fines on Shipbuilder CSBC Corp., Taiwan.
+The company aims to deliver the submarine in June 2026.